rayanramin/APOBEC3B-UPDSeq/README.md

 <br>

 **Note:** <br>
-For large number of mutations it's faster to servey the entire genome for hairpins.<br>
+For large number of mutations it might be faster to servey the entire genome for hairpins.<br>
 Then map the mutations to the hairpins sites and extract looplen, looppos and ss values.<br>
-See https://github.com/alangenb/ApoHP for genome hairpin analysis tool
+See [https://github.com/alangenb/ApoHP](https://github.com/alangenb/ApoHP) for ApoHP: APOBEC hairpins analysis tool

 ________________
 ### If you have any questions regarding the article or the code behind it, please contact the corresponding author or Ramin Sakhtemani rsakhtemani (at) mgh.harvard.edu